 Galeon Yachts has returned to BOOT Düsseldorf, the world’s largest indoor boat and watersports show, with five head-turning models that span the brand’s core flybridge and motor yacht ranges.

-Leading them, the Galeon 560 FLY, here sporting a fresh interior design for contemporary yacht living.
+Leading them, the Galeon 560 FLY, here sporting a fresh interior design that reflects contemporary yacht living.

 The appearance follows a strong year for the Polish yard, with the 560 FLY recently earning a ‘Highly Commended’ distinction at the 2025 Motor Boat Awards in the Best Flybridges up to 60 ft category.